 Oral hearings improve the quality of decision-making.
 For many injured workers, there is also satisfaction and relief at being able to explain in their own words what really happened.
+It is an opportunity to uncover misunderstandings (that may have snowballed through the memos and medical reports) in a setting where both the injured worker and appeals officer can look at the file together

 At least I have talked to someone from the Board and he was listening to me.
 That makes me feel settled that at last my situation is understood.”